-Note 4.
-Related Party Transactions With Rogers State University Foundation, Inc.
+Note 4 - Related Party Transactions With the Rogers State University Foundation, Inc.

 The Station leases building and tower space from the Foundation without cost.
-The estimated fair market value of building and tower space donated to the Station by the Foundation was approximately \$163,000 and \$156,000 during the years ended June 30, 2015 and 2014, respectively, and are included in in-kind contributions in the statements of revenues, expenses and changes in net position.
+The estimated fair market value of building and tower space donated by the Foundation was approximately \$169,000 and \$163,000 during the year ended June 30, 2016 and 2015, respectively, and are included as in-kind donations and in-kind tower space in the statements of revenues, expenses and changes in net position.